oc-group/ilias-plugin-ci/README.md

-# ilias-plugin_ci
+# CI for ILIAS plugins
-CI for ILIAS plugins
+Run code analysis against a ILIAS plugin using GitHub Actions.